Philadelphia artist Frank Taylor's rendering of Dumont's Minstrel's (also known as the Eleventh Street Opera House).

 Why did Philadelphia hold on to minstrel shows so much longer than any other American city?
 That's a question I haven't quite worked out yet.
 It may have something to do with the fierce 'defense of boundaries' in Philadelphia's working class neighborhoods.
 As the "Great Migration" of Black people from the rural South to the urban North reached a peak in the years from 1910-1930, there were many violent attacks on Black neighborhoods in Philadelphia, as well as the everyday attempts to limit their political and social power.
 The psychological appeal of minstrel shows, both in theaters and in the annual Mummers Parade, must have been part of that.

 By the early 20th Century, as we mention in the podcast, African American participation in minstrel shows had markedly decreased.
 In the 19th Century, it was largely the province of Black men from Northern cities.
-But by the early 20th Centuries, as Jazz music and even Broadway musical and movies began to feature Black performance, Northern cities now had different opportunities for Black actors, composers, and musicians.
+But by the early 20th Centuries, as Jazz music and even Broadway musicals and movies began to feature Black performance, Northern cities now had different opportunities for Black actors, composers, and musicians.
 In the years before the Second World War, one would increasingly find Black minstrel shows only as part of the entertainment landscape of the rural South.
 That takes the subject far beyond our purview.
 If you're interested in learning more, please see some of the sources we've listed in our Bibliography.

 Below, James A. Bland, who for a brief time performed with Dumont's Minstrels, and may have joined in a minstrel band in the Mummers Parade, playing his own song "Oh Dem Golden Slippers" - and his final resting place in Bala Cynwyd, PA.